ICN Client Architecture: Passport, Keyring, Position, Receipt

 fn get_proposals(&self, session: &Session, filter: ProposalFilter) -> Vec<Proposal>;

-/// Get recent activity
+/// Get recent activity / receipts

 fn get_activity(&self, session: &Session, since: Timestamp) -> Vec<ActivityItem>;

-// === Submit Operations (wallet signs, node processes) ===
+// === Submit Operations (keyring signs, node processes) ===

-/// Submit a signed envelope for processing
+/// Submit a signed envelope for processing; returns a verifiable receipt

-fn submit_envelope(&self, session: &Session, envelope: SignedEnvelope) -> Result<Receipt>;
+fn submit_envelope(&self, session: &Session, envelope: ClientEnvelope) -> Result<Receipt>;

 // === Sync (for offline support) ===

-/// Get pending operations from queue
+/// Get pending operations from the outbox

 fn get_pending(&self, session: &Session) -> Vec<PendingOperation>;

-/// Sync offline queue with node
+/// Sync the offline outbox with the node

-fn sync_outbox(&self, session: &Session, envelopes: Vec<SignedEnvelope>) -> SyncResult;
+fn sync_outbox(&self, session: &Session, envelopes: Vec<ClientEnvelope>) -> SyncResult;

 // === Subscriptions (real-time updates) ===